jasancheg/js-design-patterns-into-practice/js/adapter/readme.md

 **About the example logic**

-In the example we are using the module just in one place, but in reality we could be using this guy all over our code base and might even be a module provided by a third party, or vendor, or something that we can't or don't want to update derectly.
+In the example we are using the module just in one place, but in reality we could be using this guy all over our code base and might even be a module provided by a third party, or vendor, or something that we can't or don't want to update directly.
+We have two interface, so we can refactor everything to use the NewInterface or, if that's a pretty big task, we can create an adapter instead, so that we only have to make minimal changes to our existing code.
+The adapter is almost the only new code that we need to write.

 **Summary**